TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-16/index.md

 This article assumes you have already set up and are familiar with InfluxDB and Grafana.

-Let's consider setting up just one linux container for each of the following steps:
+For each linux container, we would do the following steps:

 - [1.
 InfluxDB](#1-influxdb)
 - [2.
 Telegraf](#2-telegraf)
 - [3.
 Grafana](#3-grafana)

-You can skip the above manual steps and opt an automated route:
+Or we can do the automated route:

 - [Automate for 40 Linux Containers](#automate-for-40-linux-containers)